s-coggins/fpga-projects/README.md

 ### Method:
 This project implemented a **Finite State Machine (FSM)** on an FPGA to control the speed of a DC motor using **Pulse Width Modulation (PWM)** and **Frequency Divider (FD)** modules.

- -Frequency Division was used to obtain two clocks, a 1 Hz clock to update the FSM every 1s, and a 100 kHz clock for the PWM
+ -FD was used to obtain two clocks, a 1 Hz clock to update the FSM every 1s, and a 100 kHz clock for the PWM
  -A total of 7 states were used to cover speeds 0-90%, with s0 = 0% and s6 = 90% speed
  -Moore FSM was used to ensure stable motor speed and digit transitions (Mealy speed wasn't necessary)
  -PWM Duty Cycle was determined by state and mirrored speed %